macmaccamcam/guidelines/README.md

 ## Issue templates

 The `ISSUE_TEMPLATE` directories contains templates for issue templates.
-These templates can be copies to the `.github/ISSUE_TEMPLATE` directory of all other repositories.
+These templates can be copied to the `.github/ISSUE_TEMPLATE` directory of all other repositories.
 Adapt the templates if necessary.

 ## CI Pipeline and Bash scripts